 Advanced reservations are required.
 Tours are limited to 15 guests.
-Admission price is $15.00 (plus taxes and fees) per person, and includes light refreshments of Eggnog, traditional Wassail, and Christmas Cookies.
-Ticket price also includes admission to the festivities on the grounds.
+Admission price is $20.00 (plus taxes and fees) per person, and includes admission to the lighted grounds as well as refreshments of Eggnog, traditional Wassail, and Christmas Cookies.

 Call 910-686-9518 x103 for more information.

 “Christmas and Thanksgiving were two big holidays,” remembers Robert Lee Foy, Jr., “All the Foy family would be here for Thanksgiving.
 We had a big meal, turkey, ham, chicken.
 It was a very big time.
 We had a corn bread dressing, sometimes Oyster Dressing.

 For Christmas, “the house was decorated with a live tree … and the banisters were draped with smilax, and over the doors hung the holly and yaupon.”

 The family made wreaths wrapped with moss, pine needles, pine cones and holly.
 “The mantles would have holly and yaupon and candles.
 There was a homemade wreath on the front door.
 They used berries for color and clusters of pine cones for decorations” (Interview, 1979).

 Robert Lee Foy, Sr.’s second wife, Grandma Lee, remembers frozen eggnog, ambrosia, and the camellia bush out front as large as the 3rd story of the Manor House.
 Christmas morning was in the front parlor, and she had a card table set up with a puzzle (Interview, 1979).